CSE498/Spring2026-CompanyC/docs/modules/DataAnalytics.md

 `OutputManager` is the shared logging utility for the module.
 It filters messages by log level, optionally adds timestamps and metadata, and routes formatted output to the console, a file, and/or an in-memory buffer.

+`EndGameScreen` a file that contains a function that will return a string containing the html needed to create the end game screen.

 ### **1.2** Dependencies

 The Data Analytics module depends on standard C++ utilities such as `vector`, `unordered_map`, `string`, `chrono`, `atomic`, `mutex`, `fstream`, and common algorithm helpers.